Star Frontiers: New Genesis (Unreleased Beta)

 David Flor has done a great job in breaking down many of the failings in a Twitter thread here, and Tom has done a feature.

-So I wanted to talk about some of the more complex issues that don’t fit into 280 characters or reasonable sized videos (let me know if you think I should doe a Noah Caldwell-Gervais style essay).
+So I wanted to talk about some of the more complex issues that don’t fit into 280 characters or reasonable sized videos (let me know if you think I should do a Noah Caldwell-Gervais style essay).

 Continue reading Those Pesky Goblinz by Justin LaNasa